A delicious chocolate mug cake made with fresh blackberries. This is a fun twist on a chocolate muffin for breakfast!

 And to be even more truthful, sometimes I eat chocolate for breakfast.
 But only in emergency situations. ;)

 But since chocolate is yummy at any time, I thought maybe I’d just make a quick little breakfast-y mug cake and see how it turned out.
-Spoiler alert – it’s yummy.
+Spoiler alert – this dark chocolate blackberry mug cake is delicious.
 And it’s gluten free, vegan, nut free, and top 8 free.

 How is a chocolate mug cake acceptable for breakfast, you ask?
 Well, for one thing, I loaded it up with lots of fresh blackberries.

-Blackberries are high in vitamin K, fiber, and antioxidants, plus they are delicious.
+Blackberries are very good for you – they’re high in vitamin K, fiber, and antioxidants, plus they are delicious.
+They also contain magnesium, which is good for reducing stress.

 Dark Chocolate Blackberry Mug Cake.